 Our PCB Remedial Planning and Cleanup Services

-Stone has broad experience performing characterizations to determine the extent of contamination in accordance with self-implementing, risk-based, and performance-based cleanup plans under the oversight of US EPA TSCA Division.
-We provide building owners and operators with accurate and timely information to achieve compliance, ensure individuals’ health and safety, and reduce costs of development.
 Stone uses a comprehensive understanding of the site’s past and current use and a detailed conceptual model to guide investigations.
 We diagnose the degree and extent of contamination through careful and thoughtful work planning, establishing contaminant release mechanisms and pathways through careful historical research of each sites’ historical use.
+With Vermont’s recent reinterpretation of a release of PCBs to include “the intentional or unintentional action or omission resulting in the spilling, leaking, emission, or disposal of PCBs from building materials in a building or structure,” we have developed a digital building survey tool to document potentially PCB-containing materials to guide indoor air sampling projects at Brownfields and Vermont schools.
 We work closely with project owners, design professionals, and contractors to ensure renovation and environmental management responsibilities are synchronized.
 Each project concludes with remedial cleanup verification sampling and analysis of indoor air and remaining materials to ensure TSCA compliance and effective removal of contamination.

 Where PCBs Are Often Found?

 PCBs are often found in institutional buildings such as schools, hospitals, and municipal or state offices constructed or renovated between approximately 1950 and 1979.
 Facility managers, prospective purchasers, contractors, and developers often discover PCBs in indoor air due to their use in building materials such as paint, caulk, floor finish, plastics, oil-based paints, insulation materials, fluorescent light ballasts, and more.
 Stone Environmental works with developers and property owners to limit the impacts of safely removing and properly disposing materials during building renovations.